oquirrh/ai-hackathon-25/README.md

 ## TODO

-- [ ] Refactor hardcoded paths and API keys in `integration` branch.
+- [ ] Integrate `CodeAnalysisAgent` into the VS Code extension.
+- [ ] Integrate `TerraformTemplateGenerator` into the VS Code extension.
-- [ ] Implement proper error handling and logging in all agents.
+- [ ] Implement basic AWS deployment functionality within the VS Code extension.
-- [ ] Add unit tests for all classes and functions.
+- [ ] Add basic UI elements for user interaction.
-- [ ] Improve the quality of the generated summaries and Terraform templates.
-- [ ] Implement a more robust file extraction mechanism in `extract-files.py`.
-- [ ] Add more features to the VS Code extension.
+- [ ] Test the VS Code extension with a sample project and AWS account.
-- [ ] Add CI/CD pipeline for automated testing and deployment.
+- [ ] Write a basic README.md file.

 ## MVP Scope